-Wall Bench strengthens the pelvis and encourages great posture!
+Wall Bench strengthens the pelvis and encourages great posture.
 Place feet in front of knees, parallel, & hip width apart.
 Backs of hands are against the wall.
 Squeeze your shoulders back.
 Head is straight.
 Hold this position for 1 minute / 2 sets.
-Breath!!!
+Breathe!

 CAT / COW